 For more ideas on how you can use edible orchids and other edible flowers, check out these books:

-- Botanical Baking: Contemporary baking and cake decorating with edible flowers and herbs, by Juliet Sear.
+- Botanical Baking by Juliet Sear.
+This book is all about baking and cake decorating using edible flowers and herbs.

-- Cooking with Flowers: Sweet and Savory Recipes with Rose Petals, Lilacs, Lavender, and Other Edible Flowers by Miche Bacher
+- Cooking with Flowers: Sweet and Savory Recipes with Rose Petals, Lilacs, Lavender, and Other Edible Flowers by Miche Bacher.
+This is a wonderful book with lots of inspiration and gorgeous pictures.

 Where To Buy Edible Orchids